 Waking up with a headache is a terrible way to start the day.
 But for many people morning headaches are an almost daily occurrence.
 In order to figure out how to treat these headaches, you first have to isolate the cause.
-Here are seven of the more common causes of morning headaches so you can track down the cause of your headaches.
+Here are seven of the more common causes of morning headaches so you can figure out how to get rid of them.

 Sleep apnea is a common sleep disorder that is most common among overweight middle-aged men, but can affect anyone of any age.
 In this disorder, your breathing stops during sleep.
 This results in brain waking due to oxygen deprivation, blood pressure surges, and other disruptions of your body’s normal sleep cycle.

 These disruptions may occur hundreds of times a night, even if you don’t notice them.
 And after a night of such disrupted sleep, your brain is understandably hurt.
 Classic sleep apnea headaches occur within a half hour of waking, but that’s not the only type of headache linked to sleep apnea.
 People with sleep apnea also tend to have migraines (more on this below).

 Alcohol consumption is common, with 70% of Americans drinking alcohol to some degree, and about 20% of Americans having a drink every day.
 You don’t have to drink a lot of alcohol to end up experiencing the consequences in the morning.